aws-samples/pega-on-eks-aurora-postgresql/README.md

 ## Support & Feedback

 This project is maintained by AWS Solution Architects.
 It is not part of an AWS service and support is provided best-effort basis.
-To post feedback, submit feature ideas, report bugs and contribute, please  see the [Contribution guide](CONTRIBUTING.md#security-issue-notifications).
+To post feedback, submit feature ideas, report bugs and contribute, please  see the [Contribution guide](./CONTRIBUTING.md).

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This project is licensed under the Apache-2.0 License.

 ## License